telerik/kendo-ui-core/docs/controls/hybrid/support/angular/tutorials/sushi-angular-tutorial.md

         </kendo-mobile-list-view>
     </kendo-mobile-view>

+> **Important**
+>
-> Notice an important detail in the example above: the **string 'default' is quoted inside the attribute value**.
-Without the single inside it will be interpreted as variable name and Angular-Kendo will look for $scope.default variable.
-Because omitting the quotes is a common error, Angular-Kendo will emit a warning in the JavaScript console when such variables are not found.
+> Notice an important detail in the example above&mdash;the `default` string is quoted inside the attribute value.
+Without the single inside, it would be interpreted as a variable name and AngularJS-Kendo UI would look for the `$scope.default` variable.
+Since omitting the quotes (`'`) is a common error, AngularJS-Kendo UI is going to emit a warning in the JavaScript console when such variables are not found.

 Reload the application and see the new look.
-Have in mind that at present the "Our menu", "Cart", "Account" and "About" views do not exists yet which is why clicking on any of the links will result in a JavaScript error.
+Have in mind that at present the **Our menu**, **Cart**, **Account** and **About** views do not exists yet, which is why clicking on any of the links results in a JavaScript error.

+**Figure 2.
+Index view with a layout**

 ![index view with layout](image-03.png)

-For live preview please click [here](http://dojo.telerik.com/@valchev/exeS/4).
+For a live preview, click [here](http://dojo.telerik.com/@valchev/exeS/4).

-## 6. Create "Our Menu" View
+## Create the Our Menu View

-The "Our Menu" View will display a list of all products grouped by their first letter in alphabetical order.
+The **Our Menu** View is going to display a list of all products grouped by their first letter in an alphabetical order.

-Add a new mobile View called "Our Menu" and add a new ListView with ID "menuList" inside.
-Then create a new controlled called "menuController" that will handle the functionality in this view.
-Bind the ListView to the "productsDataSource".
+Add a new mobile View called **Our Menu** and add a new ListView with ID `menuList` inside.
+Then create a new controlled called `menuController` that will handle the functionality in this view.
+Bind the ListView to the `productsDataSource`.

+###### Example

     <kendo-mobile-view id="menu" k-title="'Menu'" k-layout="'default'" ng-controller="menuController">
         <kendo-mobile-list-view id="menuList" class="item-list" k-data-source="sushiCart.productsDataSource">